txin-y/23springNeuralNetworkProject/README.md

 ## Version 3 - LSTM Network

-The third version implements an LSTM network for classification and achieves higher accuracy.
-This version also includes visualizations by drawing loss and accuracy curves, introduces a new measurement metric (ROC and AUC), and calculates the area at the end of the entire training.
+The third version employs an LSTM network for classification, resulting in improved accuracy.
+Additionally, visualizations such as loss and accuracy curves are incorporated to enhance the analysis.
+A new evaluation metric, ROC and AUC, is introduced, with the corresponding curve plotted and the area calculated at the end of the training process.
+These elements are handled separately in three distinct kernels.
+To avoid confusion, the simple version has been commented out.

 ## Version 4 - Tweet Text Dataset

 This version uses the Tweet text dataset from Kaggle to classify racist or sexist tweets from other tweets.
 The dataset contains about 32k tweets and is unbalanced, with 29,720 non-hatred and 2,242 hatred tweets.

-# How to Run the Code

-1. Choose the version of the code you'd like to run (either Version 1, 2, 3, or 4).
-2. Ensure you have the necessary libraries and dependencies installed, such as PyTorch.
-3. Load the corresponding dataset (IMDB for Versions 1-3 or the Tweet text dataset for Version 4).
-4. Configure the hyperparameters according to the version you've chosen.
-5. Run the code to train the model and evaluate its performance.

 Note: In Version 2, the transformer model was challenging to train, and it was difficult to achieve good results.
 However, the code still demonstrates the various attempts made to improve its performance.
 It's essential to learn from this experience and consider using a pre-trained model or alternative networks like LSTM for better results.

-# Experimenting with Learning Rate, Optimizer, and Hyperparameters
+## Experimenting with Learning Rate, Optimizer, and Hyperparameters
-## Learning Rate
+### Learning Rate
 LR 0.1

 Epoch = 10